- Numerous payment gateway integrations

-- Contact Sales: You can request a callback from the Rezdy Sales Team through filling out a detailed form on the website.
+- Contact Sales: You can request a callback from the Rezdy Sales Team by filling out a detailed form on the website.

-- Phone: Since their clients come from around the world, the company offers separate help lines for Europe, Australia, US, and New Zealand, as well as a Skype name to call (rezdy_office).
+- Phone: As their clients come from around the world, the company offers separate helplines for Europe, Australia, the US, and New Zealand, as well as a Skype account to call (rezdy_office).

 - Blogs: Rezdy’s blog offers insights and advice exclusively for tour operators on topics such as online travel agents and tour operator web design.
 You can subscribe to email updates from the blog.

-- Social Media: Rezdy is plugged in to and active on YouTube, Facebook, LinkedIn, Twitter, GooglePlus — and even Pinterest!
+- Social Media: Rezdy is active on YouTube, Facebook, LinkedIn, and Twitter.